25 Simple Ways To Boost Holiday Sales on Your Website

 18. Write holiday gift guides and “Best of” blog posts

-When it comes to buying gifts, consumers are always in need of inspiration.
-Even when it’s someone you’ve known and loved for years, deciding what to buy them can be tough.
+Consumers always need inspiration when it comes to buying gifts (especially during a last-minute holiday rush).
+Even when it’s someone you’ve known and loved for years, deciding what to buy them can be tough (gift cards, anyone?).

 As a result, searches for “gift guides” peak a lot every December.